Configuration

 • Runs ARCANA with provided parameters when calling FaultDetector.predict(..., root_cause_analysis=True).
 If not provided, default ARCANA parameters are used (see ARCANA docs).

-If you leave out the data_preprocessor configuration (i.e., data_preprocessor: {}), a default preprocessing pipeline is generated, which drops constant features, features where >5% of the data is missing, imputes remaining missing values with the mean value and scales the data to zero mean and unit standard deviation.
+If you leave out the data_preprocessor configuration (i.e., data_preprocessor: {}), a default preprocessing pipeline is generated, which drops constant and binary features, features where >5% of the data is missing, imputes remaining missing values with the mean value and scales the data to zero mean and unit standard deviation.

 Detailed configuration